 When you’re actively following all the latest trends in the market you’re operating in; it will be a lot easier to find pieces for a new piece of content.
 You could easily give your vision on the latest news or new developments in your market.

 Maybe you could create a monthly returning item in which you talk or write about these latest trends?
 This item could be featured on your blog but is also great content for a mailing, a column in an online magazine (as discussed in our article about different ways to get backlinks to boost your content?) or maybe even a video.

 Web shops with fashion related items (clothing/shoes/accessories) can easily create a lookbook (an overview of products from an individual collection that fits within a particular trend.

-The same thing for lifestyle and furniture stores, using for example Pinterest boards to group items together and then combining the different looks to write an article about it.
+The same thing for lifestyle and furniture stores, using, for example, Pinterest boards to group items together and then combining the different looks to write an article about it.
 “These Top Design Trends Will Be Hot in 2017”!
 Another great way to reach an entirely different audience with your lookbook is by using Snapchat:

-You can show a sneak peak of upcoming collections using Snapchat or Instagram Stories, inviting people to respond with their email addresses to win a unique ticket to be part of the release party.
+You can show a sneak peek of upcoming collections using Snapchat or Instagram Stories, inviting people to respond with their email addresses to win a unique ticket to be part of the release party.

 Every market has got their trends, be sure to follow them!